MVM, Inc.: Contracts

-MVM currently holds multiple multimillion-dollar contracts with multiple US government agencies, including the Justice Department, Immigration and Customs Enforcement (ICE), State Department, United States Marshals Service, the Washington, D.C.
+MVM currently holds multiple multimillion-dollar contracts with multiple U.S. government agencies, including the Justice Department, Immigration and Customs Enforcement (ICE), State Department, United States Marshals Service, the Washington, D.C.
 Public Schools system, and the Federal Bureau of Investigation.

 Among these is a $162 million contract with ICE to transport unaccompanied minor migrants.
 In July 2018, it was reported that MVM used a Phoenix, Arizona office building to provide unaccompanied minors shelter during the previous three weeks despite not being zoned for human occupancy or having a state license to serve as a child care facility.
 According to ICE, it was for those "awaiting same-day transport with a more comfortable and private atmosphere than they might otherwise have at a public transportation hub".

 In July 2020, it was reported that MVM was taking unaccompanied migrant children to three Hampton Inn & Suites hotels in Arizona and at the Texas-Mexico border (McAllen, El Paso and Phoenix), where they were typically detained and then expelled from the United States.
-In April, 2020, at least 29 children were detained at the hotels, some with multiple stays.
+In April 2020, at least 29 children were detained at the hotels, some with multiple stays.
 In May, 80 children were detained.
-In June, 2020, 120 were detained.
+In June 2020, 120 were detained.